 If it’s not solving a problem, it’s not needed.
 The problem can be anything!
 But be sure you know what that problem is.
-This helps craft your content to addressing the issue for the intended audience.
+This helps craft your content to address the issue for the intended audience.

 Is the problem that your audience needs one place to find all of your information?
 That’s a legitimate problem to solve!

-2. Who will it be for?
+2. Who will your website be for?

 Decide now: will your website be for you or for someone else?